ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 - CC Grant Tracker
 - SmartSimple

-#### Building 360Giving publishing into grants management systems
 If you use Salesforce as a grants management system, it is possible to build-in 360Giving publishing.
 Many funding organisations who use Salesforce have set up their system to make sharing 360Giving data more straightforward.
+Read our further guidance about setting up Salesforce to publish 360Giving [below.](https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/#setting-up-salesforce-for-360giving-data-publishing)

-It can also be possible to build-in 360Giving publishing into other types of configurable CRM systems - such as Microsoft Dynamics - so please contact the 360Giving Helpdesk via <support@threesixtygiving.org> to find out what might be possible in your situation.
+It can also be possible to build-in 360Giving publishing into other types of configurable CRM systems - such as Microsoft Dynamics.
+Contact the 360Giving Helpdesk via <support@threesixtygiving.org> with questions about how your grants management system will impact your 360Giving publishing process.

-#### Setting up Salesforce for 360Giving data publishing
-Some Salesforce grantmaking systems that are managed by consultants and have basic 360Giving data exporting functions built-in, so check with your Salesforce administrator or technical support provider to find out if this is the case for your organisation.
-Even with this built-in functionality there will be extra steps to customise your system to allow you to export the full range of fields you have decided to publish.

-If you manage your own Salesforce system, you can either get support from a Salesforce consultant or set up a custom 360Giving report yourself.
-360Giving has step-by-step guidance on how to set up a custom 360Giving report and can provide practical assistance to help you configure your system.

-Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your options for setting up your Salesforce grants management system for 360Giving publishing.

-#### Guidance for community foundations using Digits2 Salesforce system
-If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract to publishing 360Giving data <a href="https://threesixtygiving.org/communityfoundations/cf-publishing-guide" target="_blank">here.</a>

-The guide includes a video walk-through and instructions on how to export 360Giving-formatted data from your Digits2 system.
-The step-by-step instructions for using the extract tool are also available to download in a PDF version.

-Each community foundation needs to be set up with access to this 360Giving data extract.
-If you cannot find the 360Giving report folder or 360Giving export tool in your Digits2 system, please contact the 360Giving Helpdesk via <support@threesixtygiving.org> to request this to be set up.

 ## Options for publishing using a spreadsheet
-- You can start with an empty file and construct the column titles by referring to the 360Giving Data Standard documentation.
+- You can start with an empty file and construct the column titles by referring to the 360Giving Data Standard [technical reference.](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/)
 - You can also use the ‘360Giving Spreadsheet Template’ and adapt this to your needs.
 - Another method that is used by many publishers is to configure and use a 360Giving Data Conversion Tool Template.